 4. Pride was originally called “Gay Liberation” or “Gay Freedom”.

-The name “Pride” didn’t catch on until after the 1980s.
+The name “Pride” didn’t catch on until the 1980’s.
 The original names of “Gay Liberation” and “Gay Freedom” were meant to inspire LGBT+ people to become directly involved with queer activism.
 Towards the mid-1980s, the militant nature of many organisations began to fizzle out.
 The focus shifted from guerrilla activism to forging relationships.
 From then on, the term Pride was used to express a sense of community and acceptance.

 5. The lambda was the original Gay Rights symbol.